Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 }
 ```

 This class gives us an abstraction over raw file access and exposes methods that work with encoded text content directly.
-Its implementation isn't particularly complicated, but let's imagine we still want to test it.
+Its implementation may not be particularly complicated, but let's imagine we want to test it anyway.

-In a real world, there would probably be many other components as well, including the entry point through which the user interacts with the application.
-When testing software, it's very important to account for all pieces of the pipeline, but to keep the example simple we will focus only on `DocumentManager` and `IBlobStorage`.

-As we've identified previously, using the real implementation of `IBlobStorage` in our tests would be troublesome, which means we have to resort to test doubles.
-One way to approach this is, of course, by mocking the dependency:
+As we've identified earlier, using the real implementation of `IBlobStorage` in our tests would be troublesome, so we have to resort to test doubles.
+One way to approach this is, of course, by creating mock implementations:

 ```csharp
 [Fact]